 Dr. Michael Klaper

 A source of inspiration advocating plant-based diets and the end of animal cruelty worldwide, Dr. Klaper contributed to the making of two PBS television programs Food for Thought and the award-winning Diet for a New America movie based on the book of the same name.

 As Dr. Klaper’s medical career progressed, he began to realize (true to what science is bearing out today) that many of the diseases his patients presented – clogged arteries (atherosclerosis), high blood pressure (hypertension), obesity, adult onset diabetes, and even some forms of arthritis, asthma, and other significant illnesses – were made worse or actually caused by the high sugar, high fat, high salt, overly processed Standard American Diet (S.A.D.).

 Accordingly, Dr. Klaper resolutely believes that proper nutrition (through a whole food, plant-based diet) and a balanced lifestyle are essential for health and, in many cases, can make the difference between healing an illness or merely treating its symptoms.

 In addition to his clinical practice and private consultations with patients, Dr. Klaper is a passionate and devoted educator of physicians and other healthcare professionals about the importance of nutrition in clinical practice.

-Dr. Michael Klaper practiced acute care medicine in New Zealand for three years and, for eight years leading to 2018, served on the staff of the TrueNorth Health Center in California, the premier fasting center in North America, a nutritionally-based medical clinic specializing in therapeutic fasting and health improvement through a whole-food, plant-based diet.
+Dr. Michael Klaper practiced acute care medicine in New Zealand for three years and, for eight years leading to 2018, served on the staff of TrueNorth Health Center in California, the premier fasting center in North America, a nutritionally-based medical clinic specializing in therapeutic fasting and health improvement through a whole food, plant-based diet.